rubyforgood/human-essentials/README.md

 ## Development

+### Installation Instructions

+The `ubuntu_installation.md` file ([https://github.com/rubyforgood/diaper/blob/master/ubuntu-installation.md](https://github.com/rubyforgood/diaper/blob/master/ubuntu-installation.md)) has detailed instructions for installation and configuration of an Ubuntu host to run this software.
+Although there is not a document for Mac OS, it may be helpful for that as well.

 ### Ruby Version
 This app uses Ruby version 2.6.2, indicated in `/.ruby-version` and `Gemfile`, which will be auto-selected if you use a Ruby versioning manager like `rvm` or `rbenv`.